+PIP112: Replace item #1 and item# 2 above with the following once BUL is implemented.

-(1) The Balancing Energy Service Bid Stack for the Operating Period will be created at the close of the Adjustment Period from the most recent Balancing Energy Service Up and Balancing Energy Service Down bids submitted by QSEs.
+(1) The Balancing Energy Service Bid Stack for the Operating Period will be created at the close of the Adjustment Period from the most recent Balancing Energy Service Up, Balancing Up - Load and Balancing Energy Service Down bids submitted by QSEs.
 QSEs can submit revised bids up to the close of the Adjustment Period.

 (2) ERCOT may use varying amounts of Balancing Energy for each Settlement Interval as constrained by:

+(a) the QSE-designated bid ramp rate limiting the amount of Balancing Energy Service that can be deployed in each fifteen (15) minute Settlement Interval for Balancing Energy Service Up or Down bids, or

+(b) the QSE-designated block bid for Balancing Up – Load.

-(a) (b) QSEs may designate the amount of Balancing Energy Service that can be deployed in each of the Settlement Interval by specifying a bid ramp rate effective for the whole hour.
+QSEs may designate the amount of Balancing Energy Service that can be deployed in each of the Settlement Interval by specifying a bid ramp rate effective for the whole hour.
 The limit for the hour is no less than the total amount bid by the QSE.
 Ten minutes prior to crossing the hour boundary, ERCOT will evaluate the Balancing Energy previously awarded and re-deploy services based on specified bids for the new hour.

 QSEs may supply multiple price-quantity pair bids for Balancing Energy Service Up and Balancing Energy Service Down energy (i.e., “up and/or down curves”) to ERCOT for each Congestion Zone.

+PIP112: Replace items #3 and #4 with the following once BUL is implemented.

+(3) QSEs may designate the amount of Balancing Energy Service that can be deployed in each of the Settlement Interval by:

+(a) Specifying a bid ramp rate effective for the whole hour.
+The limit for the hour is no less than the total amount bid by the QSE, and/or

+(b) Designating the amount of Balancing Up – Load that can be deployed by specifying blocks.

+Ten minutes prior to crossing the hour boundary, ERCOT will evaluate the Balancing Energy previously awarded and re-deploy services based on specified bids for the new hour.

+(4) QSEs may:

+(a) Supply multiple price-quantity pair bids for Balancing Energy Service Up and Balancing Energy Service Down energy (i.e., “up and/or down curves”) to ERCOT for each Congestion Zone, and/or

+(b) Supply multiple block bids for Balancing Up – Load Service to ERCOT for each Congestion Zone.

 The MCPE for each Settlement Interval for each Congestion Zone will be posted by ERCOT to the marketplace when energy is deployed or recalled.
 For Settlement Interval during which no Balancing Energy is deployed or recalled, the MCPE is the first (highest) Balancing Energy Service Down bid price for the interval.

+ERCOT will develop a forecast of Balancing Energy Service needed in each Settlement Interval.

+PIP138: Replace the above language in Section 6.7.1.1 (6) with the boxed language at the time of system change implementation:

-ERCOT will develop and post a forecast of Balancing Energy Service needed in each Settlement Interval.
+(6) ERCOT will develop and post a forecast of Balancing Energy Service needed in each Settlement Interval.

 ERCOT’s System Operator will not have access to individual bid prices or the expected MCPE if the next energy bid is selected.
 Rather, the Operator will deploy all or a portion of a bid, moving up and down the deployment energy stack.
 All bids will remain in one stack and the MCPE will be posted, unless there is Congestion.
 If energy stacks must be separated by Congestion Zone, because of Congestion, the MCPE of each zone will be posted.